-Service marks are a subset of trademarks.
 A service mark is the same type of device as a trademark, but service marks distinguish the services of one company from those of another provider.
 Service marks are often slogans.
 For example, the service mark of a plumber might be "The Leak Fixers" with or without a distinctive logo.

 Do I Have to Register a Trademark or Service Mark?

 Intellectual property, sometimes abbreviated as "IP," is handled in the same way as other types of property, except that these assets must be registered somehow so it's clear who owns them, and to prevent others from using this property without permission or payment.
 You can use a trademark or service mark without registering it.
 But registering it protects it from issues if someone tries to use your mark or uses a similar mark.

 How Do I Register a Trademark or Service Mark?

 Trademarks and service marks are registered with the U.S. Patent and Trademark Office.
 You can do the registration process yourself but it's complicated.
 You may go through the entire process only to find your application rejected because of a minor error.
 It's best to find an intellectual property attorney who can help you through the process.